-Sprint Upgrade Now program leaks, will offer select customers an early upgrade for a priceAlex Wagner - Deputy Managing Editor, News Desk
+Sprint Upgrade Now program leaks, will offer select customers an early upgrade for a priceAlex Wagner - Editorial Director of News and Content

 Just a week after we got wind of a new Sprint program intended to prevent customers from jumping ship to a different carrier, details of another offer have surfaced.
 Dubbed "Upgrade Now," this program is meant to give targeted customers that aren't yet upgrade eligible the opportunity to move to a new handset ahead of their scheduled upgrade date.
 According to documents sent to SprintFeed, customers will be able to pay a fee that's based on how many months have passed since their last upgrade, basically allowing them to pay to get out of their contract and then buy another phone with a new two-year contract.
 Here's what the fees look like:

 - 1-8 months since last upgrade: Not eligible for Upgrade Now

 - 9-11 months since last upgrade: $165 Upgrade Now fee

 - 12-14 months since last upgrade: $125 fee

 - 15-17 months since last upgrade: $95 fee